rqhuang88/DFR/README.md

 Installing PyTorch may require an ad hoc procedure, depending on your computer settings.

+## Dataset
+We have uploaded the SCAPE_r dataset.
+And you can make your own dataset like:

+SCAPE_r
+--shapes_train
+--shapes_test
+--corres(vts files, if not, you should delete the vts_list in dataset.py)

 ## Training
 In the DFM folder, run the following command to train our modified DGCNN model on the train set:
 ```trian